...❶, 🔟, 💯 ways to analyze your data 📈

 This section is divided in three modules, namely:

-- Metrics: here you can find a basic overview of your conversations, you can apply filters, change data frames and most importantly go through the three different stages of the conversion funnel: Chats, Leads, Goal and Finished.
+- Metrics: here you can find a basic overview of your conversations, you can apply filters, change data frames and most importantly go through the four different stages of the conversion funnel: Chats, Leads, Goal and Finished.
 Further details about this module can be find here.

 - Users: this is where all the conversation data are stored, here you can find the details of every single user who talked with the bot.
 You can apply filter, download the data in a CSV, delete conversations and much more.
 If a user has left you an information, you will find it under the corresponding variable.
 Further details about this module can be find here.